oracle-livelabs/database/db-19c-fundamentals/atp-provision/atp-provision.md

 	![Database Actions Login](./images/db-actions-login.png)

-3. (Optional database password reset) If you need to reset your database password its very simple to do so.
+3. (Optional database password reset) If you need to reset your database password, it's very simple to do so.
 Click on **More actions** from the OCI console screen and select **Administrator Password**.
 Fill in your new password and select **Change**.
 After you select **Change**, follow from step 1 above.

 	![Reset DB Password](./images/db-password-reset.png)